 The aim was to investigate whether HR measures assessed by a Fitbit Charge 4 are a suitable and effective method to **(1)** map teachers course of arousal over the course of a five phase lab study, including a micro teaching unit, and **(2)** examine whether HR measures can be predicted by self-reported data on cognitive appraisal.

-Within the time frame of approximately two hours, we investigated five intervals with a duration of 10-minutes each: In the (1) pre-teaching phase, the subjects were prepared for the following teaching lesson and familiarized with the setting.
+Within the time frame of approximately two hours, we investigated five intervals with a duration of 10-minutes each: In the (1) pre-teaching phase, the subjects were prepared for the following micro teaching unit and familiarized with the setting.
 During the (2) teaching phase, the participants taught a 15-minute self-prepared lesson to a "class" of three actors that simulated nine classroom disruptions.
-In the following (3) post-teaching phase, the subjects answered a questionnaire and in the (4) interview phase the subjects watched a pre-recorded video of their 15-minute lesson to assess the self-report data of how disrupted subjects felt and how confident they felt in dealing with disruptions.
-In the (5) end phase, the subject answered a second questionnaire.
+In the (3) post-teaching phase, the subjects answered questionnaires, followed by the (4) interview phase, in which they watched the video of their 15-minute lesson.
+In the (5) end phase, the subject answered another questionnaire.

 According to previous findings that fitness trackers can be used as a low-cost, non-invasive method of measuring HR [hajj2022wrist; @fuller2020reliability] and that different HRs of teachers can be measured in different teaching phases [@donker2020associations; @junker2021potential], we formulate the hypotheses as follows: